arscholtes/freeshelf/README.md

 Books have, at a minimum, a title, author, description, and URL Allow anyone to update or delete a book entry
 Allow anyone to view the list of books

-Added features
+Added features:

-If you finish all of the above, consider some of the following:
+If you finish all of the above, consider some of the following-->

 Style your application with your own CSS by editing app/assets/stylesheets/application.css or digging into the asset pipeline Paginate the list of books with Kaminari